longde123/rssl/README.md

 jass-java
 =========

-jass-java is a pure Java virtual-machine for a custom language, based on [JASS (Just Another Scripting Syntax)] (http://en.wikipedia.org/wiki/JASS) by Blizzard Entertainment.
-JASS is, of course, the property of Blizzard Entertainment.
+jass-java is a pure Java virtual-machine for a custom language, based on the original [JASS (Just Another Scripting Syntax)](http://en.wikipedia.org/wiki/JASS) lexical specification by Blizzard Entertainment.
+The original JASS specification is, of course, the property of Blizzard Entertainment.

-jass-java uses many of the syntatic patterns from the original JASS specification. jass-java includes several syntax and behavior changes to make it more flexible and to increase the usability of the language.
+jass-java uses many of the syntatic patterns from the original JASS specification.
+It includes several syntax and behavior changes and additions to make it more flexible and to increase the usability of the language.

 Differences between jass and jass-java
 --------------------------------------